Bono: U2

 Bono writes the lyrics for almost all U2 songs, which often have social and political themes.
 His lyrics frequently allude to a religious connection or meaning, evident in songs such as "Gloria" from the band's album October and "I Still Haven't Found What I'm Looking For" from The Joshua Tree.
-During the band's early years, Bono was known for his rebellious tone which turned to political anger and rage during the band's War, The Joshua Tree and Rattle and Hum eras.
+During the band's early years, Bono was known for his rebellious tone which turned to political anger and rage during the band's War, The Joshua Tree, and Rattle and Hum eras.
 Following the Enniskillen bombing that left 11 dead and 63 injured on 8 November 1987, the Provisional IRA paramilitaries threatened to kidnap Bono.
 IRA supporters also attacked a vehicle carrying the band members.
 These acts were in response to his speech condemning the Enniskillen bombing during a live performance of "Sunday Bloody Sunday".
 Bono had been advised to cut his on-stage outburst from the Rattle and Hum film, but it was left in.

 The film also contains footage of the band's 11 November 1987 free "Save the Yuppies" concert at Justin Herman Plaza in San Francisco, during which Bono spray-painted "Rock N Roll Stops the Traffic" on the Vaillancourt Fountain sculpture.
-Bono was criticised by Mayor Dianne Feinstein and faced a misdemeanor for defacing public property.
+Bono was criticised by Mayor Dianne Feinstein and faced a misdemeanour for defacing public property.
 He apologised in a written statement to local officials, and the band's promoter Bill Graham agreed to pay to clean up the graffiti.
 With the band feeling a sense of musical stagnation towards the end of the Lovetown Tour, Bono hinted at changes to come during a 30 December 1989 concert; before a hometown crowd in Dublin, he said on stage that it was "the end of something for U2", and that "we have to go away and ... dream it all up again".